iBehave-CADRE/BIT-Boy/00_ECERCISES_Instructions.md

 ## Exercises Hard

 At this point you will build upon the previous exercises and make all functions work together.
-Here it will be essential to implement Arduino functions with returns for global interacting modules.
+It will be essential to implement Arduino functions with returns for global interacting modules.
 For example, each fuctional module of the device can be handled as an indepenent library.

 You can save code in a separate .h file and include it as follows: